MinilaMohanan/Oasis-Infobyte/README.md

 Task 2: 📧 Email Spam Detector
 Ever been bothered by spam emails? 📧 Let's tackle the issue with Python!
 Build a spam email detector using machine learning to differentiate between spam and genuine emails. 🛡️

-Excited to delve deeper into the world of data science and make a positive impact! 💡🚀 #DataScience #MachineLearning #DataAnalysis #OasisInfobyte 🎓✨
+Excited to delve deeper into the world of data science and make a positive impact! 💡🚀 #datascience #MachineLearning #DataAnalysis #oasisinfobyte 🎓✨